Surgery Fellowships

 Burn Fellowship

-The Burn Fellowship Program aims teaches resident the advanced skills, knowledge, and human-touch qualities they need to build the foundation of a successful trauma and burn medicine practice.
-Since 1973, the UC San Diego Regional Burn Center has been a leader in advances in burn therapy.
-The professional care of patients is internationally recognized for our skill and knowledge.
-The state-of-the-art facility has an intensive care unit, a special burn care unit and an outpatient clinic for minor burn assessments and treatment.
-Over 400 patients are admitted to the Center each year with various levels of injury and hundreds more are treated on an out-patient basis.
+The Burn Fellowship Program teaches the advanced skills, knowledge, and human-touch qualities fellows need to build the foundation of a successful trauma and burn medicine practice.
+Our UC San Diego Regional Burn Center admitts over 400 patients each year with various levels of injury and hundreds more are treated on an out-patient basis.

 The Craniofacial and Pediatric Plastic Surgery Fellowship is a one-year clinical program designed to provide a broad, but highly specialized experience.
-The fellow is exposed to all facets of craniofacial and maxillofacial surgery, pediatric neurosurgery, generics/dysmorphology, pediatric dermatology, and oculoplastic surgery.
-Extensive hands-on experiences provide the fellow with a surgical approach to the most complex craniofacial and congenital malformations.
+The fellow is exposed to all facets of craniofacial and maxillofacial surgery, pediatric neurosurgery, generics/dysmorphology, pediatric dermatology and oculoplastic surgery.

 Minimally Invasive Surgery Fellowship

-The goal of this 1-year, independent, MIS fellowship is to train a general surgeon to become a specialist and academic leader in advanced Minimally Invasive Surgical procedures and techniques, including advanced GI, colonic, bariatric, hepatobiliary, and diagnostic and therapeutic flexible endoscopic procedures.
-Our diverse and dedicated faculty guide fellows through pathophysiology, diagnosis, and advanced laparoscopic and endoscopic treatment of the esophagus, solid organs, morbid obesity, and complex hernia care.
-The fellow will learn advanced laparoscopic operative techniques including total esophagectomy, Heller myotomy, anti-reflux operations, robotic nephrectomies, adrenalectomies, sleeve gastrectomy, roux-en-Y gastric bypass, as well as cutting-edge endoscopic bariatric procedures.
+The MIS Fellowship trains general surgeons to become specialists and academic leaders in advanced minimally invasive surgical procedures and techniques, including advanced GI, colonic, bariatric, hepatobiliary, and diagnostic and therapeutic flexible endoscopic procedures.
+Our diverse and dedicated faculty guide fellows through pathophysiology, diagnosis, and advanced laparoscopic and endoscopic treatment of the esophagus, solid organs, morbid obesity and complex hernia care.

 Pediatric Surgery Fellowship

-The fellowship in Pediatric Surgery focuses on general, abdominal, thoracic, oncologic and trauma surgery in children and neonates.
+The Pediatric Surgery Fellowship focuses on general, abdominal, thoracic, oncologic and trauma surgery in children and neonates.
 The program provides exposure to all aspects of pediatric general surgery, including patient evaluation, strategies for developing a therapeutic management plan, technical mastery of complex surgical procedures and perioperative care of the patient.
-A graduate will be positioned to manage the full spectrum of general pediatric surgical conditions and will be prepared to navigate private, group or academic practice.

 Surgical Critical Care Fellowship

-The ACGME-accredited Surgical Critical Care Fellowship aims to provide outstanding exposure to complex surgical critical care and to facilitate development of skills compatible with making residents able to emerge into a leadership role.
+The Surgical Critical Care Fellowship provides exposure to complex surgical critical care and facilitates the development of skills to take on a leadership role.
 The program offers three clinical positions per year (PGY-6 and above).

 Vascular Surgery Fellowship